KMRtech-dev/ehlo-world/README.md

 # ehlo-world
+Greetings Earthlings!

-The time-honored tradition in computer programming
+This is here is a demo of the the time-honored tradition in computer programming 'Ehlo World'

+Over-n-out,

+Zorkov